Cyber-Chic/Cyber-Chic/README.md

 *   **FOUNDER RECOGNITION** — This ambitious pursuit of one of the world's most difficult mathematical challenges earned regional distinction via the Westfair Milli Award for Innovation.
 Rooted in an academic background honored by induction into the Phi Sigma Tau international philosophy society, this milestone sparked a global mission—transforming a **[theoretical](https://www.researchgate.net/publication/400971211_The_Moore_Archive_An_Inquiry_into_Invisible_Action_and_the_Resonance_of_Kindness)** concept of invisible action into waves of kindness projected across the earth and into outer space.

 *   **FINANCIAL LITERACY** — Bridging mathematics with real-world applications, this section highlights public informational materials for **[independent study](https://cyber-chic.github.io/bubblegumfinance/)**.
-My personal creative journey—and how automated investments can unlock the time required to pursue artistic passions—was featured in a national New York Times advertising campaign.
+My personal creative journey—and how it can establish more time to pursue creative passions, ultimately allowing me to build this independent archive—was featured nationally within a **New York Times** advertising campaign.

 *   *(Note: Shared strictly as a personal case study for informational purposes; not formal financial advice).*
 </div>